Steve Homer

 The Center for Reliable Information Systems and Cyber Security,

-and a member of the Center for Computational Science.
+and of the Center for Computational Science.

 His research interests are in theoretical computer science, specifically